sluggerbeast/EMAILAPP/readme.md

-## This is going to to be a learning journey to implement an email client
+## This is going to be a learning journey to implement an email client

-This is the priliminary stage and I have implement pop3 and smtp in python
+This is the preliminary stage and I have implemented pop3 and SMTP in python

-Now working on making a web version so it is accecible through internet
+Now working on making a web version so it is accessible through the internet

-Initial decision of the stack
+The initial decision of the stack

-Backend: php
+Backend: PHP
-front : javascript ( maybe vanila)
+frontend: javascript ( maybe Vanila)
-database: mySql
+database: MySQL